BELABOX/tutorial/readme.md

     git clone https://github.com/BELABOX/belaUI.git
     cd belaUI

-Edit setup.json with the paths to the `belacoder` and `srtla` directories.
+Edit `setup.json` with the paths to the `belacoder` and `srtla` directories.

-Start the web interface with:
+You can start the web interface to test it with:

     ruby belaUI.rb -o 0.0.0.0 -p 8080

 At this point BELABOX is ready to use, assuming that you have a capture card / other v4l2 input connected.
 Open `http://address_of_the_jetson:8080` in a web browser.
 See the [belacoder readme](https://github.com/BELABOX/belacoder) for information about the available pipelines you can select in the *Encoder settings* menu of the web interface.
 Configure the *srtla settings* with the data for your ingest configured at *Step -1*.

+After setting up and confirming that everything is working correctly, you can install belaUI as a system service that starts automatically at boot by running:

+    sudo ./install_service.sh

 Step 8
 ------